The orbital-driven topological phase transition and planar Hall responses in ternary tellurides Weyl semi-metals: Role of velocity modulated off-diagonal effective mass on planar Hall response

 In the below we provide a tentative connection between the Berry phase and off-diagonal effective mass to strengthen our argument.
 As a whole, the contributions coming from Berry curvature and velocity can be naively mimicked by the off-diagonal terms of the effective mass \cite{PhysRevB.105.205207}.
 There exists an indirect connection between Berry curvature and effective mass as discussed below.
 For the multi-band case, the effective mass acquires an inter-band correction term in addition to the intra-band conventional term.
-The effective-mass correction can be viewed as a gap-weighted sum of those symmetric quantum geometric tensor contributions \cite{yu2005fundamentals} while the anti-symmetric part of the quantum geometric tensor is Berry curvature. { In the case of the material $\sigma^Z_{xy}$, one can naively anticipate that $(\mathbf{ \Omega_k}\cdot \mathbf{v_k })^2$ in Eq. (\ref{eq_ehc}) is connected with $q=v_x v_y M_{xy}= v_x v_y (tial v_x/tial k_y) $ as the tilt is primarily present along $k_x$ direction.
-This results in the velocity term $v_x$ acquiring a dominant contribution when the quantity $q$ is studied for bands around the WPs.
+The effective-mass correction can be viewed as a gap-weighted sum of those symmetric quantum geometric tensor contributions \cite{yu2005fundamentals} while the anti-symmetric part of the quantum geometric tensor is Berry curvature.
+In the case of the material $\sigma^z_{xy}$, one can naively anticipate that $(\mathbf{ \Omega_k}\cdot \mathbf{v_k })^2$ in Eq. (\ref{eq_ehc}) is connected with {{ $q_{xz}=v_x v_z M_{xz}= {\rm sgn}(v_x) {\rm sgn}(v_z) (\partial v_x/\partial k_z) $}} as the tilt is primarily present along $k_x$ direction. {{Note that the $\sigma^a_{bc}$ is related to $v_b v_c M_{bc}$ and there exist a correlation between the velocity modulated off-diagonal effective masses and the corresponding Hall coefficients.}}

+The above analysis refers to the fact that the velocity term $v_x$ acquiring a dominant contribution when the quantity $q_{xb}$, with $b=y,z$, is studied for bands around the WPs.
 In order to mimic the effect of the tilt in the materials TaXTe$_4$, we show the velocity profiles of each of the bands where $v_x$ dominates over $y$ and $z$ contributions of velocities because of strong tilting of WPs along $k_x$ direction, see Fig. \ref{fig6} (a,b).
-This gives a hint that the relative magnitude of $\sigma^Z_{xy}$ in TaXTe$_4$ depends on the tilt, possibly through a $q$-like term.
-Given a correlation between the behavior of $q=v_x v_z M_{xz}$ around the WPs and $\sigma^Z_{xz}$ in the model, we can comment that $v_x$ component in $q=v_x v_y M_{xy}$ plays substantial role to tune the behavior of $\sigma^Z_{xy}$ in TaXTe$_4$. } Hence our findings on the tight-binding model provide a naive understanding of the numerical results obtained for the material.
+This gives a hint that the relative magnitude of $\sigma^z_{xy}$ in TaXTe$_4$ depends on the tilt, possibly through a $q_{xy}$-like term.
+Given a correlation between the behavior of $q_{xz}=v_x v_z M_{xz}$ around the WPs and $\sigma^y_{xz}$ in the model, we can comment that $v_x$ component in $q_{xy}=v_x v_y M_{xy}$ plays substantial role to tune the behavior of $\sigma^z_{xy}$ in TaXTe$_4$.
+Hence our findings on the tight-binding model provide a naive understanding of the numerical results obtained for the material.